voltrb/volt/Readme.md

     a.or(b)
 ```

-.and works the same way as &&.  #and and #or let you maintain the reactivity all of the way through.
+`#and` works the same way as &&.  #and and #or let you maintain the reactivity all of the way through.

 ### With